Artificial Intelligence

 5. K-Means Clustering

 K-Means is a straightforward algorithm for dividing data into distinct clusters, best for scenarios where the clusters are spherical and evenly distributed.
 It requires specifying the number of clusters (K) in advance.
-To get the best results, standardize the data and run the algorithm multiple times to avoid local minima.
+To get the best results, standardize the data and run the algorithm multiple times to avoid local minima in the machine learning process.

 6. Fuzzy Means